 When young Ismaël embarks as a sailor on the Péquod, he has no idea what awaits him: the mad pursuit of a tyrannical captain in search of the whale that bit off his leg...
 A France Culture creation, freely adapted by Stéphane Michaka.

-After a first series of performances in October 2019 at the Maison de la Radio et de la Musique (Paris), the Opéra National de Lyon has contracted with Radio France Studios to reprise the concert-fiction created by France Culture within its establishment with its own orchestra.
+Following an initial run of performances in October 2019 at the Maison de la Radio et de la Musique (Paris), the Opéra National de Lyon entered into an agreement with Radio France Studios to stage the fictional concert created by France Culture at its venue with its own orchestra.

-- Diffusionof the concert-fiction in Lyon on May 6 and 7, 2026
+- Broadcast of the fictional concert in Lyon on May 6 and 7, 2026

-- Adaptation of the show to the specificities of the venue, and with a new orchestra
+- Adaptation of the show to the venue’s specific characteristics, featuring a new orchestra

 Note from the adapter, Stéphane Michaka

-For this radio adaptation, I've favored the more confrontational scenes and others more conducive to reverie.
-Melville is one of the great - perhaps the greatest - of the American Romantics, and the 19th century taught us that reverie is inseparable from the life drive.
-For me, the fifteen scenes I've adapted and translated from the original form the tragic, dreamlike core of the novel.
-They can only give a glimpse of the excessiveness of Melville's novel.
-But a symphony orchestra; a young composer haunted by romanticism; a cast blanched under the harness of orchestral swells...
-What more could you want to hear the heartbeat of the White Whale?
+For this radio adaptation, I focused on the most conflict-driven scenes and others more conducive to reverie.
+Melville is one of the great—perhaps the greatest—of the American Romantics, and the nineteenth century has taught us that reverie is inseparable from the life force.
+The fifteen scenes I have adapted and translated from the original form, in my view, the tragic and dreamlike core of the novel.
+They can offer only a glimpse of the sheer scale of Melville’s novel.
+But a symphony orchestra; a young composer haunted by Romanticism; a troupe weathered by the onslaught of orchestral waves… What more could one wish for to make the heartbeat of the White Whale heard?